freejstone/Percolator-RESET/README.md

 A note to Lukas: for the development in C, please refer to the link [here](https://unisydneyedu-my.sharepoint.com/:f:/g/personal/jfre0619_uni_sydney_edu_au/Et239lX9DY9LjFA4GtfyHvQBMDRZbCc8dcU2QDaE_2mDPw?e=gUJDXR) which contains test files and their associated results using the current Python implementation.

-For installation, download the latest release from Github, and install using pip in the same directory as setup.py using:

-`pip install .`
+For installation, download the latest release from Github, and install using pip in the same directory as setup.py using `pip install .`